Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

     private $itemName;

     /*
-     * Pause the thread is paused, no events generation from this moment.
+     * Pause the Thread, no events generation from this moment.
      */
     public function pause()
     {